Spin-dependent quasiparticle lifetimes in altermagnets: Self-energy

 We next return to a more detailed discussion of $\mathrm{Im} \Sigma$ for the case of magnons (and magnetoelastic modes).
 Namely, there is a distinct asymmetry in the steps in $\mathrm{Im} \Sigma$ for $\omega < 0$ and $\omega >0$.
 This contrasts with the case of phonons, where one essentially can connect $\mathrm{Im} \Sigma$ for $\omega < 0$ and $\omega > 0$ by extrapolation through the region $|\omega| < \omega_{\text{max}}$, where $\omega_{\text{max}}$ is the maximum boson energy.
 The origin of this asymmetry lies in which magnon mode couples to electrons on either side of the plateau, combined with the altermagnetic spin splitting of the magnon modes.
 Studying the electron-magnon interaction given by \eqref{eq:Electron-magnon- Hamiltonian II}, we see that the magnon mode is given by $\chi$ and the spin of the external electron.
 In App.~\ref{app:Determining magnon species}, we show that the most significant contribution to the imaginary part of the self-energy comes when $\chi$ and $\omega$ have opposite signs.
 Hence, the magnon mode dominating the contribution to the self-energy changes at $\omega=0$.
 For example, if the external electron has spin up, the self-energy below $\omega=0$ is dominated by the $\alpha$-mode with $\chi=1$, and above $\omega=0$ the $\beta$-mode with $\chi=-1$ dominates.
 This is exactly what we observe in \figref{fig:SE}{a} and \figref{fig:SE}{c}, the two spins couple to opposite modes on each side on $\omega=0$.
 The implication of this is that we are able to distinguish between spin-up and spin-down electrons even in non-spin-resolved experimental methods such as regular ARPES (see Sec.~\ref{sec:Spectral function}).

 From Fig.~\ref{fig:SE}, it is seen that the magnon-phonon coupling has very little impact on the electron self-energy.
 The results are virtually indistinguishable in the cases where electrons scatter off pure magnons and collective magnetoelastic modes.
+This is because the effect of the magnon-phonon coupling is to convert the original magnon-phonon band crossings into anti-crossings.
+Hence, the effect of the hybridization is only noticeable in small regions of the BZ.
 However, we emphasize that when determining magnon and phonon properties per se, magnetoelastic effects might be crucial, as in Ref.~\cite{Thingstad2019magneto}.
 Below, we will consider electron spectral functions.
 Based on the above, we will consider only the pure phonon and pure magnon cases, noting that all conclusions drawn for the pure magnon case also apply to the case where electrons scatter off collective magnetoelastic modes.